-#-ad_banner-#But despite the lack of “traditional” income opportunities, there are a number of great income strategies available to investors who are open to using “alternative” approaches.
+But despite the lack of “traditional” income opportunities, there are a number of great income strategies available to investors.
+You simply have to be open to using “alternative” approaches.

-Over the past few months, we have written at length about the covered call method, which allows us to sell call options against individual stock positions and collect extra income from selling these contracts.
+One strategy we have written about at length is the covered call method.
+This allows us to sell call options against individual stock positions and collect extra income from selling these contracts.
 Today, we want to introduce you to another income-generating options strategy that involves selling put options against a stock that we would like to own.

 They say a picture is worth a thousand words.
 When explaining a financial transaction, sometimes a real-life example is just as valuable.
-So to illustrate how the put selling strategy works, I’m going to use a real example that is not directly tied to the stock market.
+So to illustrate how the put selling strategy works, we’re going to use an example that is not directly tied to the stock market.

 A Collector’s Story

 Let’s say you have a friend who is a collector of high-end cars.
 Whether it’s a 1950s American muscle car or a limited edition Italian sports car, he has an interest.